 For Americans resident in Japan, it is possible to convert a valid U.S. drivers license to a Japanese license.
 This cannot be done at the Embassy.
 The required translation of your U.S. license also cannot be done at the Embassy.

-Visit the Tokyo Metropolitan Police Department website on “Transfer of Foreign Driver’s License to a Japanese one.”
+Visit the Tokyo Metropolitan Police Department website at “Transfer of Foreign Driver’s License to a Japanese one.”
+(PDF).
 Although this information applies to residents in Tokyo, the basic information is helpful to residents outside Tokyo.

 Follow these links for information on converting your license, including sources to help with the translation of your U.S. license.
 Please note that these links are to for-profit private organizations, and are provided here for your information only.
 Inclusion of Non-U.S. Government links or information does not imply endorsement of contents.